pulsar-edit/pulsar-edit.github.io/docs/blog/20230903-confused-Techie-pulsars-ci.md

 CI, or Continuous Integration, is a rather broad term used to describe the DevOps process of continuously (oftentimes on every change) building and testing a piece of software.
 In Pulsar's case this means two big things:

 - Testing Pulsar and all of its core packages
-- Building Pulsar binaries, and even then running tests using those built binaries.
+- Building Pulsar binaries and then running tests using those built binaries.

 To better understand how drastically things have changed, lets quickly take a look how Pulsar's CI has looked up until this month since nearly the beginning of the project.